 By James Harvey McClintock in 1913

-The murderers, Inocente and Francisco Valenzuela and a younger Mexican, probably saw from afar the arrangement of guards and killed the three at first fire.
+The murderers, Inocente and Francisco Valenzuela and a younger Mexican, probably saw the arrangement of guards from afar and killed the three at the first fire.
 The murderers fled southward, headed for Mexico.
-At the Gila River they separated.
+At the Gila River, they separated.

-They tried to cut the bar with an axe, but failed, so buried the bullion in a cache near Powers’ camp.
-The chase after the murderers was one of the most spectacular ever known in the Southwest, in it, participating Sheriff Bud Gray, Hi McDonald, Henry Garfias and Jim Murphy, all hardy and determined men and hard riders.
+They tried to cut the bar with an ax but failed, so they buried the bullion in a cache near Powers’ camp.
+The chase after the murderers was one of the most spectacular ever known in the Southwest.
+Sheriff Bud Gray, Hi McDonald, Henry Garfias, and Jim Murphy were all hardy and determined men and hard riders.

-They followed the trail across the blazing desert and the Mexicans narrowly escaped capture.
-Francisco got safely into Mexico, escaped extradition, and in the course of time, died at Altar.
+They followed the trail across the blazing desert, and the Mexicans narrowly escaped capture.
+Francisco got safely into Mexico, escaped extradition, and with time, died at Altar.
 Inocente, from Phoenix, later stole back to the cache on the Gila.
-His absence was marked and a posse descended upon him.
-Impeded by his golden burden he was unable to travel with any speed.
-He showed fight, was killed and the bar was recovered.
-The third Mexican claimed that he was compelled to take part in the robbery and his story was accepted because he turned state’s evidence.
+His absence was marked, and a posse descended upon him.
+Impeded by his golden burden, he could not travel at any speed.
+He showed fight, was killed, and the bar was recovered.
+The third Mexican claimed that he was compelled to participate in the robbery, and his story was accepted because he turned state’s evidence.

-The same Valenzuela Gang for years terrorized the section along the Hassayampa River, robbing placer miners and killing wherever they were opposed.
-They also were charged with the murder of Barney Martin and his family in the summer of 1886.
+For years, the same Valenzuela Gang terrorized the section along the Hassayampa River, robbing placer miners and killing wherever they were opposed.
+They were also charged with the murder of Barney Martin and his family in 1886.

 Captain M.H.
-Calderwood at Coldwater Station on the Agua Fria [River] had been notified of the impending arrival of the Martin family and prepared a royal reception.
-But several days passed after the stage had reported Martin’s departure from the Brill Ranch, on the Hassayampa [River] and Calderwood became alarmed.
+Calderwood at Coldwater Station on the Agua Fria River had been notified of the impending arrival of the Martin family and prepared a royal reception.
+But several days passed after the stage had reported Martin’s departure from the Brill Ranch on the Hassayampa River, and Calderwood became alarmed.
 Not far from the present Hot Springs Junction was found the track of a wagon leading off into the hills.
-This track was followed a few miles and the trailers came upon the remains of a wagon that had been burned and in the ashes, the charred bodies of Barney Martin and the members of his family.
-The murders had been committed on the highway and the wagon had been driven away from the road to try to hide the evidence of the crime.
-The bodies of the murdered ones were brought back to the Brill Ranch and there interred, the headstone a perpetual reminder to those who thereafter passed of the dangers of pioneer days.
+This track was followed a few miles and the trailers came upon the remains of a wagon that had been burned and in the ashes, the charred bodies of Barney Martin and his family members.
+The murders had been committed on the highway, and the wagon had been driven away from the road to try to hide the evidence of the crime.
+The bodies of the murdered ones were brought back to the Brill Ranch, and there interred, the headstone a perpetual reminder to those who after that passed of the dangers of pioneer days.

 There was an understanding at the time that these Mexican outlaws had a secret leader in S.P.
-Stanton who was assassinated by a young Mexican about 1886 in revenge for an insult of several years before to the boy’s sister.
-Stanton long was a resident among the Mexican population, ostensibly a storekeeper, supplying goods to the Mexican placeros.
+Stanton.
+A young Mexican assassinated him about 1886 in revenge for an insult of several years before to the boy’s sister.
+Stanton Long was a resident among the Mexican population, ostensibly a storekeeper, supplying goods to the Mexican vendors.

-He was charged with complicity in the Barney Martin murder but nothing could be shown against him.
-There was a general belief that Stanton had been a Catholic priest, but this was denied in 1901 by Hector Riggs who told that “Stanton was never a Catholic priest, though he went far upon the road toward priesthood.
-He was expelled from Maynooth College for immoral conduct and though he took his case in person to Pope Pius IX he failed to get himself reinstated.”
+He was charged with complicity in the Barney Martin murder, but nothing could be shown against him.
+There was a general belief that Stanton had been a Catholic priest, but this was denied in 1901 by Hector Riggs, who said, “Stanton was never a Catholic priest, though he went far upon the road toward priesthood.
+He was expelled from Maynooth College for immoral conduct, and though he took his case in person to Pope Pius IX, he failed to get himself reinstated.”